|DATE:||May 29, 2020|

 This memorandum includes questions and answers intended to provide clarification to state agencies and program operators as they transition from unanticipated school closure operations to traditional Summer Food Service Program (SFSP) or National School Lunch Program Seamless Summer Option (SSO) operations.
 COVID–19: Child Nutrition Response #21, Nationwide Waiver to Extend Unanticipated School Closure Operations through June 30, 2020 allows states and sponsors to continue their unanticipated school closure operations through June 30, 2020, using existing operational flexibilities for unanticipated closures in the SFSP regulations.
 This waiver also delays the June 15 deadline for sponsor applications for traditional summer operations in favor of a date determined by the state agency.

 Pursuant to the Families First Coronavirus Response Act of 2020 (PL 116-127), and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) has issued several nationwide waivers and has exercised existing statutory and regulatory authorities to support access to nutritious meals while minimizing potential exposure to the novel coronavirus.
-Additional information on the FNS response to COVID—19 is available at https:/www.fns.usda.gov/disaster/pandemic/covid-19.
+Additional information is available at FNS Response to COVID-19.

 FNS appreciates the exceptional effort of state agencies and local program operators working to meet the nutritional needs of child and adult participants during a challenging time.
 State agencies are reminded to distribute this memorandum to program operators immediately.
 Program operators should direct any questions concerning this guidance to their state agency.
 State agencies with questions should contact the appropriate FNS regional office.